 • avoiding or severely restricting alcohol

-• exercising regularly Their healthful diet consisted of mostly vegetables, nuts, berries, beans, whole grains, seafood, poultry and olive oil, and avoided red meat and processed meats, butter, cheese, pastries, sweets and fried food.
+Their healthful diet consisted mostly of vegetables, nuts, berries, beans, whole grains, seafood, poultry and olive oil, and avoided red meat and processed meats, butter, cheese, pastries, sweets and fried foods.
 Their exercise program consisted of at least 150 minutes a week of biking, walking, swimming, gardening, yard work or similar activities.

-• Regular exercisers have much higher brain function in later life and exercising in teens also raises memory scores in later life (Age and Ageing, Mar 1, 2019;48(2):241-246).
+• Regular exercisers have much higher brain function in later life, and exercising in your teens correlates with higher memory scores in later life (Age and Ageing, Mar 1, 2019;48(2):241-246).

-• Being overweight and carrying extra belly fat is associated with dementia and brain shrinkage (Neurology, Jan 9, 2019).
+• Being overweight and carrying extra belly fat was associated with dementia and brain shrinkage (Neurology, Jan 9, 2019).

 • exercising regularly